cpreinholtz/EncoderModule/readme.md

 #### Firmware Enviromental setup
-All you should need is arduino IDE with teensy specific addons installed.
+All you should need is arduino IDE with the teensy 3.6 board installed.

 #### Firmware Dependencies